openconfig/featureprofiles/feature/experimental/gribi/otg_tests/vrf_policy_driven_te/README.md

     *   The outer v4 header has the destination address 203.0.113.1.
     *   The outer v4 header has the source address ipv4_outer_src_111.
     *   The outer v4 header has DSCP value has `dscp_encap_no_match` and `dscp_encap_match`
-3. We should expect that all egress packets (100%) are IPinIP encapped with 203.0.113.1 as the outer header, and egress on DUT port-2, port-3, port-4 and port-6 per the hierarchical weight.
+3. We should expect that all egress packets (100%) are IPinIP encapped with 203.0.113.1 as the outer header, and egress on DUT port-2, port-3 and port-4 per the hierarchical weight.
 4. Send 4in4 (IP protocol 4) and 6in4 (IP protocol 41) packets to DUT port-2 where
     *   The outer v4 header has the destination address 203.0.113.100.
     *   The outer v4 header has the source address ipv4_outer_src_222.